-Canberra’s population is spread across a large area so many people rely on cars and bicycles.
-The bus system is available in key regions and the introduction of light rail provides an additional option for many commuters.
+Canberra’s population is spread across a large area so many people rely on cars and bicycles to get around.
+However, Canberra’s public transport system is another excellent option.
+Buses are available in key regions and the light rail acts as an additional option for many commuters.

 Getting your MyWay

 You can apply for a MyWay tertiary student card at either a tertiary agent at The University of Canberra (UC), Australian National University (ANU) or Canberra Institute of Technology (CIT) Reid, or at any Access Canberra Service Centre.
 You can also apply online through the Transport Canberra website.

 When you apply you’ll have to show your tertiary student ID card to prove you’re entitled to the cheaper student fare rate.
 This card must include your full name, photo, proof of full-time status, and be issued by an Australian education provider.
 You can also add money to your card when you apply.